 Another view showing how now the entire 10 x12' space drains water from the roof.

-The 10x32'' deck area was the view from the living/dining areas and uninspired.
-We suggested an aluminum I beam surround with arched mesh grids of ivy and small flowering clematis to make a vertical garden with year round appeal and privacy.
-The base was a narrow 15" wide planter that would also house herbs.
-The South end was to have an illuminated waterfall as a focal point and a side area trellised off in same for grilling.
-Several large planters by the kitchen door access to the garden were to have ivy trellising up the wall and lilies and roses for scent and seasonal color, leaving most of the area for seating and dining.
+An aluminium I beam with arched mesh grids surrounds the 10x32' deck.
+Ivy & clematis turn it into a vertical garden with year round appeal & privacy.
+A 15" wide planter for herbs is the base.
+The South end has an illuminated waterfall & a side area trellised off for grilling.
+Planters at access hold trellised ivy & lilies & roses for scent & seasonal color, leaving most of the area for seating and dining.

 This tiny basement area garden in a 70's remodeled town house was derelict.
 To prep it for sale of the triplex, we white washed the walls, added a bench, bistro table and planters with Tropicals to be brought back into the flat in fall.
 The wall planters were filled with bamboo for motion and privacy and the woodland level was thinned of saplings and studded with perennial ground cover and Impatiens for color.

-This balcony in a luxury rental is the first thing you see on entering.
-It has a view of the buildings across, little light and the deafening sound of air conditioners.
-To reflect available light we painted it off white, painted the metal bar, windows and doors sage green to tie in to a dominant book case in the living room, wrapped the balustrade walls with faux box mats to look like a hedge, and added a small sculptural water feature topped by a planter to drown out the air conditioners.
-2 more planters, one with a conical topiary sky pencil wrapped in fairy lights and another with seasonal annuals for color and life finished the picture with the addition of a woven rattan bistro table and chairs.
+This dark balcony is ruined by the sound of air conditioners.
+To brighten it we painted it off white, painted all metal to tie into the living room, wrapped the balustrade in faux box to simulate a hedge, added a small water feature topped by a planter to mute sound as well as a topiary wrapped in fairy lights & another with seasonal annuals along with a woven rattan bistro table and chairs.

 This small Park Slope garden needed a total makeover.
 The young couple wanted clean, modern lines with little budget.